openownership/data-standard/docs/examples/index.rst

 | The yearly confirmation process is completed.
 There have been no changes in beneficial ownership.
 |
 | **11th September 2021**
 | In April 2021 one of the owners dies and his shares are transferred to his next of kin.
-When the yearly confirmation process is started this prompts Fermcat's accountant to update the register with this change.
+When the yearly confirmation process is started, this prompts Fermcat's accountant to update the register with this change.
 After updating the register she files the confirmation statement.
 |
 | **21st January 2022**
 | One of the co-owners is bought out by the other.
 Fermcat's accountant updates the register to reflect this change.